 The Society sponsors an annual essay contest.
 Graduate students and recent Ph.D. degree holders are invited to submit high-quality research papers on any aspect of Charles S. Peirce’s work.
 The essay contest winner receives a monetary prize, is invited to present the essay at the annual meeting of the Society, and is allowed to submit it for publication in the Society’s journal.

-Call for Papers: 2026 – 2027 Charles S. Peirce Essay Prize is Coming Soon
+Call for Papers: 2026 – 2027 Charles S. Peirce Essay Prize

 2025